Bruce Springsteen Archives and Center for American Music

 O1

-COOKFOX’s design of the new Bruce Springsteen Archive and Center for American Music (BSACAM) will celebrate the life, legacy, and art of Bruce Springsteen within the broader history of American Music.
+COOKFOX’s design of the new Bruce Springsteen Archives and Center for American Music (BSACAM) will celebrate the life, legacy, and art of Bruce Springsteen within the broader history of American Music.
 The building will establish a new home for the current Archives located at Monmouth University, the location of some of Springsteen’s earliest public performances and a site of continued collaboration.
-Situated in Long Branch, New Jersey, the new structure reflects its regionality with discrete material references.
+Situated in West Long Branch, NJ, the new structure reflects its regionality with discrete material references.
 Our vision simultaneously balances the institution’s programmatic needs as an exhibition, educational, and archival space with an architectural concept that is rooted in the images of Springsteen’s story telling.

 The Monmouth University campus is anchored by two architecturally significant gilded age mansions, the Great Hall at Shadow Lawn and the Guggenheim Memorial Library, which serve as the administrative and academic centers for the institution.
 BSACAM is balanced between these buildings to become a third anchor and will serve as a gateway for the engagement between visitors and the university.
 To reinforce this concept, the building’s theater aperture is oriented to frame a view of the monumental gateway to the university.
 The weathering steel mass, inspired by New Jersey’s industrial infrastructure, surfs above an undulating grassy meadow of native plantings, reminiscent of both the bridges and boardwalks that characterize the coastal region.
 Designed in collaboration with LaGuardia Design Group, the topography is filled with native plantings that reconstruct the region’s coastal ecology, improves local biodiversity and acts as a bioswale for managing stormwater.